ampproject/amphtml/extensions/amp-video/amp-video.md

 ##### Actions

-The `amp-youtube` API allows you to perform the following actions:
+The `amp-video` API allows you to perform the following actions:

 #### `play()`